echarso/data_science/Readme_ds_progrgamming.md

 # Clustering data

-## k-means
+## k-means - each datapoint brings its gravity

 we need to give as input the possible centers
 #### algorithms randomly selects center values
+calculates euclidian disctance from centers for the iserted data point

+assing the data point to nearest center

+recalculate the center based on means of the data points that belong to center

-calculates euclidian disctance from center adjust centers and re runs
+adjust centers and re runs

 ## k-medodis

 we need to give as input the possible centers
 #### we select datapoints as centers at initialization

-calculates euclidian disctance from center adjust centers and re runs
+can use any distance measure for assing centers

+recalculate centers and adjust only if it is benefitial